ivadomed/ivadomed/docs/source/configuration_file.rst

         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "batch_size",
         "type": "int",
-        "description": "Defines the number of samples that will be propagated through the network.", "range": "(0, inf)"
+        "description": "Defines the number of samples that will be propagated through the network.
+Default: ``18``.", "range": "(0, inf)"
     }